bocoup/webpack-workshop/content/00-core/04-webpack-plugins/content/03-define-plugin.md

 if ("production" !== "production") {
 ```

-From this expression, __DefinePlugin__ will take this a step further since this boolean test can be statically evaluated:
+From this expression, webpack will take this a step further since this boolean test can be statically evaluated:

 ```js
 if (false) {